Doctor’s Orders

 “Is it catching?”
 Patsy asked, eyebrows rising behind her sunglasses.

-“I feel it's more cultural than infectious,” he said, with the air of someone dodging a lawsuit.
+“I feel it's more cultural than infectious,” he said, with the cautious air of someone dodging potential litigation.
 “But I’ve devised a preventative course of treatment.
 The full details are enclosed.”

-Dr Blythe steepled his fingers.
-“In my clinical opinion, the gluteal region remains one of the most responsive sites for applied behavioural medicine.”
+Dr. Blythe's fingers steepled together, his eyes glinting.
+“In my clinical opinion, the gluteal region remains one of the most responsive sites for applied behavioural medicine.
+The results can be enlightening.”

 By the time she reached Netherby Lodge, Patsy had cycled through disbelief, outrage, and horror.
 She toyed with the idea of losing the note, but in the end, she realised there was no escaping it.
-If she ignored it, Aunt Honoria would sniff out the deception, and when she did, the prescription might return with reinforcements.
+If she ignored it, Aunt Honoria would sniff out the deception with the precision of a bloodhound in pearls — and when she did, the prescription might return with significant reinforcements.

 Inside, Aunt Honoria was polishing the silver with military intensity.
 The drawing room glinted with upright morality and polished mahogany.